Sweden in the Eurovision Song Contest 2015: Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent, with their names published before the contest to ensure transparency.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member were released shortly after the grand final.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that the public televote and jury results were in disagreement in regards to the winner in the final.
 Sweden was the winner of the jury vote with 353 points, however, the nation only managed third place with 279 points in the public televote, finishing behind Italy and Russia respectively.
-In the second semi-final, Sweden placed first with the public televote receiving 195 points and first with thejury vote with 208 points.
+In the second semi-final, Sweden placed first with the public televote receiving 195 points and first with the jury vote with 208 points.

 Below is a breakdown of points awarded to Sweden and awarded by Sweden in the second semi-final and grand final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows: